putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 “Sir, we are to report, sir,” trooper FD-472’s voice said over the commmlink for the third time.
 He almost seemed agitated, worried even.

 The squad leader had a different issue.
 He wondered what the reaction might be if he queried the lieutenant.
 Many officers he’d served with could be harsh to those who displeased them.
 But they’d all been terse disciplinarians.
 This one seemed – he paused to think for a second – bored?
-No, disengaged.
+No, distracted.

 “Halt” the lieutenant finally signaled to the rest of the squad.
 Far ahead, trooper FD-472 still out on point, signaled halt to the squad and slipped behind a large fern.
 The squad leader, taking cover behind logs, plants and a large tree, quickly worked his way to the lieutenant’s position.
-Unlike the rest of the squad under cover, he was standing in the open.
+Unlike the rest of the squad under cover, the officer was standing in the open.

 “Sir, permission to call in our progress report, sir.”

 The lieutenant didn’t answer.
 Instead his helmet was off, his vision fixed on something in the distance, up in the trees.
 The squad leader turned his head toward whatever the lieutenant had fixated upon.
-A few seconds passed before he even saw it.
-It was high up in the canopy in a tangle of branches, more than 200 meters distant.
+A few seconds passed before he even saw it, high up in the canopy in a tangle of branches, more than 200 meters distant.
 A shapeless, fuzzy dot.
 At first it looked like a nest or possibly just a tangle of sticks and needles from the tree.
 Then it slightly shifted its position.
 Or maybe it was just the breeze.

 “Sir?” the squad leader asked, not really knowing what he was querying.
 Perhaps the lieutenant had seen a Rebel scout.
 The squad leader reached back to his pack to grab his electrobinoculars to get a better look.
 Turned out he wouldn’t need them.

 In one swift move the lieutenant raised his blaster rifle and fired past the squad leader’s head at the spot in the distance.
 The branches exploded in a shower of sparks and smoke.
 He waited a second to see if anything fell.
 Then he fired again.

+<p>&nbsp;</p>

+**Trooper FD-472 heard** the blaster shot from the trees behind him.
+Then another.
+He jumped with a start at the sound, but that fear instantly gave way to thrill. *The Rebels!*

+In an instant the trooper had heeled about and was crashing back through the underbrush toward the squad's last known position.
+His footfalls crunched on the forest litter, trying to keep up with his pounding heart and sharp breaths.

+He'd long wondered what it would be like the first time he encountered the Rebels. *He pictured his first sight of them.
+Leveling his blaster.
+The feeling when he pulled the trigger ...*

+His excitement grew with each step, even as he reached a position behind a log looking over the rest of the squad.
+In seconds he'd assessed the situation.

+Flames were crackling in a tree on the edge of the clearing, and a delicate string of dark smoke was drifting into the blue sky.
+No one was down.
+The lieutenant and squad leader were face to face.
+No rebels in sight.

+<p>&nbsp;</p>

-The squad leader was able to regain his bearing and reacted.
+**The squad leader** was able to regain his bearing and reacted.
 He grabbed the lieutenant’s rifle and wrestled the muzzle toward the ground.

 Their faces were inches apart -- helmet to nose.
 The squad leader stared into the lieutenant's steely blue eyes.
 In their sunken depths he saw -- *what was it?* -- a burning rage.
 It was a look he'd seen before.
 Fury at him -- *no* - at something.